You don’t need a generous marketing budget to make a splash. Take advantage of cheap or free online marketing ideas to help you grow your business.

 Vitasave asked for referrals in a section tacked on to an email, but you can also send emails solely asking for referrals.
 This message should serve as a push to send a message to a friend they know would love your product, not an invitation to send it to all 500 of their email contacts.

-If you’re trying to get your small business off the ground, this is an option to attract your first batch of customers.
+If you’re trying to get your business off the ground, this is an option to attract your first batch of customers.
 If your product or service is excellent, those customers can lead to return visits and referrals.

 Once you create a coupon, you need to get it into the hands of people who will use it.
 You can post on local forums, Facebook, and online deal sites, including SlickDeals and Hot Coupon World.

 If your business has a unique service or product, team up with businesses that also serve your audience.
 Not direct competitors, of course, but related or complementary.

 Then, combine your skills to offer value that will allow you to spread the word about your business.

 - Personal trainers can team up with dieticians to offer a beginners’ diet and workout course.